QBonaventure/mppm/README.md

 ## First start

+### Beforehand

+Trackmania servers need ssl certificates to run.
+On some systems, such as linux distributions based on RHEL, the server will be looking for an inexistant file :
+`/etc/pki/tls/certs/ca-certificates.crt`.
+But we do have `ca-bundle.crt`, so simply execute `# cp /etc/pki/tls/certs/ca-bundle.crt /etc/pki/tls/certs/ca-certificates.crt`,
+and you should be good to go!

 ### Without docker

   * Go to the application root folder
   * Install elixir dependencies with `mix deps.get` (you may also manually run `mix deps.compile` but that will be done anyway if necessary at start)
   * Create and migrate your database with `mix ecto.setup`
   * Install Node.js dependencies with `npm install --prefix assets/`
+  * You may need to create the /opt/mppm, and gives right to the user running the application
   * Finally, start the Phoenix endpoint with `mix phx.server` (or `(export $(grep -v '^#' .env | xargs) && mix phx.server)` if you use the env file)